owendaigle/TRM-server-home-page/jekyll/blog_posts/1/post.md

 This actually went very well, and as seen below, the back glass came off with no problems.

 ![Picture of back glass removed](s7-back-gone-min.jpg)

-I then removed many of the components.

-I am testing